 The Ohio Department of Education accepts this accreditation and recognizes Marburn Academy as an independent 1–12*, non-public school.
 Marburn Academy is also a member of the National Association of Independent Schools (NAIS) and the Ohio Association of Independent Schools (OAIS).

-Marburn Academy is one of only 14 schools in the nation to have its language instruction program accredited by the Academy of Orton-Gillingham Practitioners and Educators (AOGPE).
+Marburn Academy is one of only 18 schools in the nation to have its language instruction program accredited by the Orton-Gillingham Academy (OGA).
 Marburn Academy is also recognized as an approved provider for the Ohio Jon Peterson and Autism Scholarship Programs.

 Marburn Academy is proud to be named an